ComputerUber/it-homelab/enterprise-lan-design-project/README.md

 A preview image is also provided for quick viewing.

-Packet Tracer Simulation
+Packet Tracer Simulation:

-Network topology simulation created using Cisco Packet Tracer.
+Network topology simulation created using Cisco Packet Tracer 8.2

 packet-tracer/enterprise-lan-simulation.pkt

 A screenshot of the topology is included for easier visualization.

-Visual Assets

-Custom graphical resources used during the simulation and infrastructure visualization.

 images/